 The first floor is home to the other three bedrooms (two en suite and one with its own separate bathroom).
-Two have large balconies and views to the sea, and the other (even larger) faces east with a perfect breakfast balcony in the morning sun.
-If you step out on to the terrace from the landing, a traditional whitewashed staircase takes you up to a wonderful roof terrace and chillout zone.
+Two have large balconies and views to the sea, and the other (even larger) faces east, enjoying the morning sun.
+If you step out on to the terrace from the landing, a traditional whitewashed staircase takes you up to a wonderful roof terrace.
 Look west and you have superb views of the sea and the Island of Sancti Petri; look east, and the Roche pine forest forms a wonderful carpet of green below you.
 The view is arguably even better at night; an unpolluted night sky and the twinkling lights of the shipping entering and leaving The Strait of Gibraltar.